dennisppaul/umfeld-arduino/README.md

 ( `@version(macOS, X.X.X)` states the platform and version number of the library with which *Umfeld* has been tested on macOS. other versions might work as well but are not guaranteed to. )

 and as mentioned before of course [Processing.org](https://processing.org)

+## Documents

+- [DOCUMENTATION](documentation/DOCUMENTATION.md) :: detailed documentation on how to build from source, caveats, application structure etcetera
+- [Processing Function Availability Status](documentation/Processing-Function-Availability-Status.md) :: list of functions that are part of *Processing.org* and available in *Umfeld*
+- [Additional Umfeld Functions](Additional-Umfeld-Functions.md) :: list of functions added to *Umfeld* that are not part of *Processing.org*
+- [Umfeld in CLion](documentation/Umfeld-in-CLion.md) :: instructions on how to run an *Umfeld* application as a *CMake* project in *CLion*
+- [Umfeld in Visual Studio Code](documentation/Umfeld-in-Visual-Studio-Code.md) :: instructions on how to run an *Umfeld* application as a *CMake* project in *isual Studio Code*